 Most significant achievement

-Developed build and configuration process for application servers to migrate entire stack from CentOS 6.2 legacy to CentOS 7
+Developed automated host build and configuration management process for application and infrastructure hosts and successfully migrated entire technical operations, development and QA stacks from CentOS 6 legacy to CentOS 7

 Linux/Unix Escalations Engineer

 March 2013 - Nov 2014

 I provided senior level escalation support for Unix systems.
 This primarily included RTS (return to service activities that could not be resolved by prior support levels.
 I also handled a variety of escalations for related issues with DNS, network, storage & backup.
 A focus was placed on identifying and eliminating recurring issues as well as training and mentoring junior level support staff.
 This included working together to resolve issues as an alternative to escalation.
 The results were incident reduction, improved MTTR and 'first touch' resolution.